Saturated fat is a topic that causes a lot of confusion for many people.

 Unfortunately, this type of fat has an undeserved reputation for ‘clogging arteries’ in the media.

-However, in reasonable amounts, saturated fat is a perfectly normal component of food, and it even has some benefits.
+However, in reasonable amounts, saturated fat is a perfectly normal component of food.

 This article will explain what saturated fat is, what it does, and the potential benefits and drawbacks it can have.